Serie A Footballer of the Year: History

+In the 2024–25 season, Scottish midfielder Scott McTominay won the award after playing a central role in Napoli's league title, becoming the first Scottish player to receive the honour.
+In the 2025–26 season, Federico Dimarco won the award after helping Inter win the league title, setting a new Serie A single-season record with 18 assists and scoring a career-best seven goals.

 List of winners

 Roberto Mancini won the inaugural award in 1997.

 Zlatan Ibrahimović has the most awards won (jointly), with three awards total; he is also the only player to win with two different teams.

 Andrea Pirlo has the most awards won, with three awards total (jointly); he is also the only player to win the award three consecutive times.

 Gianluigi Buffon is the only goalkeeper to have ever won the award (2017).